henrywoo/Generative-AI-In-Action/source/ch0-math/README.md

 ![](info_entropy.png)

+In another word, entropy is the expected information (a.k.a. “surprise”) from a random variable.
 In the case where one event dominates, such as a skewed probability distribution, then there is less surprise and the distribution will have a lower entropy.
 In the case where no event dominates another, such as equal or approximately equal probability distribution, then we would expect larger or maximum entropy.

 - **Skewed Probability Distribution**: Low entropy (unsurprising).
 - **Balanced Probability Distribution**: High entropy (surprising).